radleta/web/docs/assets/downloads/adleta_richard_resume_full.md

 Aug 2001 - Jan 2002

-Installed and supported Documentum systems worldwide.
+Installed and supported Documentum systems worldwide using Visual Basic, VBA, ASP, and COM.
+Integrated web applications with enterprise document management systems.

 - Integrated Office and web apps with Documentum